sahmamai1/vehicle-detection-yolo/README.md

 ##  Results
-1. Successfully detected vehicles from video footage
+1. Vehicle detection and lane-based counting were successfully implemented.
-2. Accurately counted vehicles crossing left and right lanes
+2. Performance may vary under complex traffic scenarios.
-3. Suitable for traffic monitoring and smart transportation analysis
+3. The project demonstrates a functional prototype for traffic analysis.
    ![Vehicle detection and counting result](result_demo.png)